Sjoshi1309/DevOpsified_implementation/README.md

 _Each challenge reinforced my understanding of cross-platform deployment, CI/CD debugging, and toolchain alignment in real-world DevOps environments._

-##  Outcome
+## ✅ Outcome
 Every code push triggers linting, Docker build, and image push via GitHub Actions

 Argo CD auto-syncs changes and deploys to EKS

 Application is available via public IP or custom domain with Ingress

-_🚀 This project is more than just pipelines and deployments — it represents my journey of learning, debugging, and building real-world DevOps skills from the ground up by truly understanding every step of the DevOps journey._
+_This project is more than just pipelines and deployments — it represents my journey of learning, debugging, and building real-world DevOps skills from the ground up by truly understanding every step of the DevOps journey. 🙌_